tc39/proposal-array-grouping/README.md

 groups allows developers to compute higher order datasets, like the average age of a cohort or daily LCP values for a webpage.

-Two methods are offered, `group` and `groupToMap`.
+Two methods are offered, `Object.groupby` and `Map.groupBy`.
 The first returns a null-prototype object, which allows ergonomic destructuring and prevents accidental collisions with global Object properties.
 The second returns a regular `Map` instance, which allows grouping on complex key types (imagine a compound key or [tuple]).

-## Why `group` and not `groupBy`?
+## Why static methods?

-We've [found][sugar-bug] a web compatibility issue with the name `groupBy`.
+We've [found][sugar-bug] a web compatibility issue with the name `Array.prototype.groupBy`.
 The [Sugar][sugar] library until v1.4.0 conditionally monkey-patches `Array.prototype` with an incompatible method.
 By providing a native `groupBy`, these versions of Sugar would fail to install their implementation, and any sites that depend on their behavior would break.
 We've found some 660 origins that use these versions of the Sugar library.

-In a similar situation, we renamed the `Array.prototype.flatten` proposal to `flat`.
-Note that we did not rename it to `flattened` (though it was considered).
-We've taken the same approach, renaming `groupBy` to `group`.
+We then attempted the name `Array.prototype.group`, but this ran into [code that uses an array as an arbitrary hashmap][arraymap-bug].
+Because these bugs are exceptionally difficult to detect (it requires devs to detect and know how to report the bug to us), the committee didn't want to attempt another prototype method name.
+Instead we chose to use static method, which we believe is unorthodox enough to not risk a web compatibility issue.
+This also gives us a nice way to support Records and Tuples in the future.

 ## Polyfill

 - A polyfill is available in the [core-js] library.
 You can find it in the [ECMAScript proposals section][core-js-section].

 ## Related